-Developing a strategic Theory of Change (ToC) helps organisations and initiatives plan how they will create change, assess their effectiveness and communicate to stakeholders.
+Developing a strategic Theory of Change (ToC) can help public sector organisations plan how they will create change, assess their effectiveness and communicate to their communities and other stakeholders.
 A Theory of Change is normally depicted as a map, or a journey.
 It links activities to the short-term, medium-term and long-term outcomes experienced by stakeholders.
 It is a living diagram and narrative that should be updated as the work of the organisation changes.

 Strategic Theories of Change